 What is an earthquake?

-Earthquakes are a random ground motion that produces inertial loads in structures built on it.
-The ground motion of the earthquake can be attenuated by the building’s resonant response producing much larger motions at the higher levels.
+Earthquakes are random ground motion that produces inertial loads in structures built on them.
+The ground motion of the earthquake can be attenuated by the building’s resonant response producing much larger motions at higher levels.
 That leads to major damage to the structure.
-Hence, structures need to be designed to withstand the earthquake ground motion.
+Hence, structures need to be designed to withstand the earthquake’s ground motion.

 This earthquake analysis of piping systems can be performed in two ways: by static method or dynamic way

-- Static equivalent analysis, for most non-critical piping systems, the earthquake is treated as a static load, which is proportional to the weight of the piping and components.
-The magnitude of the load is generally determined by the ‘g’ factor according to respective codes, for example, UBC, IBC, ASCE, IS, etc. This load is applied statically at the vertical and two horizontal directions.
-Click here to know more about seismic analysis steps using an equivalent static method.
+Static equivalent analysis, for most non-critical piping systems, the earthquake is treated as a static load, which is proportional to the weight of the piping and components.
+The magnitude of the load is generally determined by the ‘g’ factor according to respective codes, for example, UBC, IBC, ASCE, IS, etc. This load is applied statically in the vertical and two horizontal directions.

-Here abscissa is natural frequency (or period) of system and ordinate is the maximum response.
+Here abscissa is the natural frequency (or period) of system and ordinate is the maximum response.